 My little parody

-Of course, even with some neat spells and tricks, DoD wouldn’t stand out much.
+Of course, even with some neat spells and tricks, Dungeons of Dredmor wouldn’t stand out much.
 After all, more than two decades of rouge-like genre saw every spin in a book… And that’s why the game capitalizes on already well-known ideas, parodying and referencing them.

 And don’t forget the references.
 Descriptions are full of quotes from games, movies, and books.
 There are suspiciously familiar items, like Self-sealing Stem Bolt and Vampire Hunter Hat.
 A whole level is dedicated to Doom (and, yes, there is Doom roguelike by the way).
-Everyone from Trekkie to Brony, from hardcore gamer to anime fan will find something to laugh at.
+Everyone from Trekkie to Brony, from hardcore gamers to anime fans will find something to laugh at.

 Too bad devs haven’t made the story in similar parody way.
 Or rather, they did – not making the story at all.
 Just a short tale about Dredmor – the lich, who has awakened on the lowest level of the dungeon and must be destroyed.
 No NPC or dialogs.
 The only side-quests you can receive from the goddess Inconsequencia after praying to her statue.